parthgupta26/30-Days-of-Recursion/README.md

 - Print all possible arrangements of queens in the chessboard for a given value of n (N Queens Problem).
 - Print all moves of a knight starting from source such that knight visits all cells of the board exactly once (Knights tour in the chessboard).
 ## Day 6
-- You are given n boxes and r non-identical items, print all the permutations possible of placing r items in the box of lenght n.
+- You are given n boxes and r non-identical items, print all the permutations possible of placing r items in the box of length n.
-- You are given n boxes and r identical items, print all the combinations possible of placing r items in the box of lenght n.
+- You are given n boxes and r identical items, print all the combinations possible of placing r items in the box of length n.
 ## Day 7 (Generic Tree Operations)
 - Construction of a Generic Tree using a Stack.
 - Display the Generic Tree.